google/WebFundamentals/src/_langs/en/tools/setup/readability/source-maps.markdown

 collection: readability
 key-takeaways:
   source-maps:
     - Use source maps to map minified code to source code.
-You can then read and debug compiled code in it's original source.
+You can then read and debug compiled code in its original source.
     - Only use minifiers capable of creating source maps, for example, ClosureCompiler, SASS.
-    - Verify your web server can server source maps.
+    - Verify that your web server can serve source maps.
 remember:
   note-tbd:
     - TBD note.